sp-sophia-labs/turtlebot4_multi_sim/README.md

 # Improvements:

-- Check that the create3 bunpers are correctly namespaced

 - Revert turtlebot4_navigation changes and try use_namespace=true & create rule for no namespace

 - Fix left/right wheel frames and description to appear within the tree

 - Namespace rviz to get a fair startup  experience

-- Investigate HMI tutlebot4 still not displaying properly

-To run an un-modified version of the create3 on the depot world you can use the recorded bag: `ros2 bag play original_all_bag/ --loop`